 Is Java Safe?

-I’d say definitely yes, and I’ve visited Java many times over the years.
+I’d say definitely yes Java is safe, and I’ve visited the island many times over the years.

 Indonesia has one of the lowest murder rates in the world.
 We walked around Yogyakarta at all hours of the day and night, and always felt safe.

 Nowhere in the world is perfectly safe, but Indonesia gets millions of tourists every year, and many of them visit Java.

 Best Time To Visit